 The timing for any other treatments to the skin such as a chemical peel or a laser treatment following facelift surgery are generally allowed after 3-6 months.

 One of the most detailed facial cosmetic plastic surgery procedures is also one of the most requested.
-The facelift is what our founder, Dr. John Anastasatos, calls the “Rolls Royce” of plastic surgery, and one he has expertise in.
+The facelift is what our founder, Dr. John Anastasatos, calls the “Rolls Royce” of plastic surgery, and facelift is a procedure he has deep expertise in.
 When performed correctly, a facelift can erase 10-15 years from the face, restoring a naturally youthful appearance.
-Dr. Anastasatos and our team offer exceptional options in facelifts at Los Angeles Plastic Surgery, with outstanding, natural results.
+Dr. Anastasatos and our team offer exceptional options in Facelifts at Los Angeles Plastic Surgery, with outstanding, natural results.

 Your face expresses your personality.
 It is how you view the world and how the world sees you.
 Every detail on the face is significant.
 Therefore, when properly done, a facelift is really the synthesis of many meticulous details that are accounted for and addressed with surgical precision and an artful aesthetic.

 Dr. Anastasatos understands that a good facelift is a natural one.
 If you can spot men and women who had a facelift from a glance, then the procedure was not performed correctly.
 A beautiful face is warm, expressive, soft, tight, and youthful.
 A great facelift accomplishes that, which is what Dr. Anastasatos offers at our facilities.

 Correcting the Signs of Aging with a Facelift

 As people age, the effects of gravity, exposure to the sun, and the stresses of daily life can be seen in their faces.
 Deep creases form between the nose and mouth, the jawline grows slack and jowly and folds and fat deposits appear around the neck.